 A spontaneous miscarriage is the loss of a fetus (unborn baby) within the first 20 weeks of pregnancy.

-- Use sanitary pads if needed: You may have light bleeding and then spotting for 8 to 10 days.
-Use sanitary pads rather than tampons to prevent a vaginal infection.
+- Use sanitary pads if needed.
+You may have light bleeding and then spotting for 8 to 10 days.
+Do not use tampons.
+Use sanitary pads instead.
+This will help prevent a vaginal infection.

 For more information:

 - The American College of Obstetricians and Gynecologists

 Follow up with your healthcare provider as directed: